AppFlowy-IO/AppFlowy-Docs/guides/appflowy/self-hosting-appflowy.md

 1. Setting up AppFlowy Cloud on your server.
 2. Building AppFlowy with a self-hosted server.

+🙏If you have any questions, don't hesitate to contact us on [Discord](https://discord.gg/7kmZgcvA).

 ## Step 1: Setting Up AppFlowy Cloud

 To self-host AppFlowy Cloud, please refer to our comprehensive [deployment guide](https://github.com/AppFlowy-IO/AppFlowy-Cloud/blob/main/doc/deployment.md).